SKY-Studio-cn/SKY-UI/README.md

 ## **What can it do？**

-*  A Scratch mobile OS powered by SKY Engine
 *  A project to simulate a real mobile operating system

 # The *NEW* Version *SKY UI NEXT*